 Four Healthy Reasons to Support Dairy

-With milk prices in free fall, the conversation during herd check regularly turns to how the farm can continue care for their herd and produce high-quality milk with a steadily declining milk check.
+With the Virginia dairy industry in a decline for several years now, the conversation during herd check regularly turns to how the farm can continue care for their herd and produce high-quality milk with a steadily declining milk check.
 We routinely discuss ways to increase revenue or streamline expenses to allow the farm to stay in business.

 Dairy farming is a labor of love.
 The physical and mental demands are extreme and constant.
 All those involved in the industry feel heartache each time a farmer must call it quits, shut down their parlor, and say goodbye to their beloved cows.

 The good news is that you can help.
-Domestic dairy consumption has been steadily declining for decades and for no good reason.
+While the consumption of dairy products such as cheese, yogurt and ice cream is increasing, the consumption of fluid milk continues to drop and for no good reason.
 Here are some serious arguments for why we should all look for ways to increase dairy in our diets — and it’s not just to save the farms!

 1. Milk always beats out the “alternatives.”
 There are many dairy alternatives available, but none rival the nutritional profile of real milk.
 Milk has nine essential nutrients, only three simple ingredients and significantly less processing than milk alternatives.
 I've provided more details about why the milk alternatives just don't stack up in another blog post, Why I Choose Real Milk.